On the single layer boundary integral operator for the Dirac equation

 where $B(x, \varepsilon)$ is the ball centered at $x$ with radius $\varepsilon$ and $N=2$ for $q=2$ and $N=4$ for $q=3$.
 It is known that $\mathcal{C}_z$ gives rise to a bounded operator in $L^2(\Sigma; \mathbb{C}^N)$, but in a similar way as $A_{0}$ also $\mathcal{C}_z$ lacks ellipticity \cite{AMV14, AGHM01, BHOP20}.

-The operator $\mathcal{C}_z$ plays an important role in the analysis of boundary value and transmission problems for the Dirac equation and motivated by this $\mathcal{C}_z$ was studied intensively in the recent years, cf. \cite{AMV14, BEHL18, BHM20, BHOP20, BHSS22, Ben21, Ben22, BBZ22, OV16}.
-In this paper this study is continued and, in particular, detailed mapping properties and a more detailed analysis of the contribution of $\mathcal{C}_z$ associated with the 'positive' and the 'negative' part of its spectrum are provided.
-As it is shown in the very recent paper \cite{BHSS22} this is necessary to understand Dirac operators perturbed by singular potentials involving electrostatic, Lorentz scalar, and anomalous magnetic interactions combined in a critical way.
-However, we strongly believe that the results obtained in this paper are also of independent interest and may be applied in different situations than in \cite{BHSS22}.
+The operator $\mathcal{C}_z$ plays an important role in the analysis of boundary value and transmission problems for the Dirac equation and motivated by this $\mathcal{C}_z$ was studied intensively in the recent years, cf. \cite{AMV14, AMSV22, BEHL18, BHM20, BHOP20, BHSS22, Ben21, Ben22, BBZ22, OV16}.
+In the present paper this study is continued and, in particular, detailed mapping properties and a more detailed analysis of the contribution of $\mathcal{C}_z$ associated with the 'positive' and the 'negative' part of its spectrum are provided.
+More precisely, as a consequence of the main results, it is shown in dimension $q=2$ in Corollary~\ref{corollary_positive_negative_2d} that